 Flight Training for Foreign Students (Non-US Citizens)

-If you are a citizen of a country other than the USA, you can still take flight training here.
+If you are a citizen of a country other than the USA, you can still learn to fly here.

 Visas: Note that you may need an appropriate type of visa to enter the US.
 Our understanding is that if you plan to enter the US primarily for flight training, in a full time course of over 18 hrs per week, you will need a student (M-1) visa.
-We can help.
-Contact us about how you may be able to get a student visa..
+We are currently a part 61 flight school, so we cannot issue this type of visa.

-Have a pilot certificate from an ICAO country, including JAA: You can get a US Private Pilot Certificate based on your ICAO certificate.
+If you have a pilot certificate from an ICAO country, including JAA: You can get a US Private Pilot Certificate based on your ICAO certificate.
 You will need to apply three months in advance.
-For details see the FAA Web Page for converting a pilot license After you receive your approval letter make an appointment with the local Flight Safety District Office in San Jose.
+The Airmen Certification Branch, AFS-760 must have the Civil Aviation Authority (CAA) verify the validity and currency of the foreign license and medical certificate or endorsement before you apply for an FAA certificate or authorization.
+The processing of the Verification of Authenticity of Foreign License, Rating, and Medical Certification form takes approximately 45 to 90 days to complete.
+NOTE: Do not schedule any travel and/or checkrides, etc until a valid Verification Letter has been obtained from AFS-760.
+For details see the FAA Web Page for converting a pilot license.
+After you receive your approval letter, make an appointment with the local Flight Safety District Office in San Jose.

 Non-US Citizens with no pilot certificate, or those wishing to add an instrument rating or multi-engine rating: You will need to go through the TSA Alien Flight Student Program background check.
 The process is fairly simple.
 Here is what you need to do: